Got questions? We’ve got answers! Participants are required to read through the Terms & Conditions page. Our Privacy Policy is available here.

 Q. What is your cancellation/refund policy?

-Our full policy is actually on our Policy Page, which we ask that you PLEASE READ.
+Policy Page, which we ask that you PLEASE READ.
 Generally you will be unable to receive a full refund if you cancel after the sign-up/payment deadline.
 All refunds are subject to a $20 or 3.5% handling fee.
 We also recommend looking into travel insurance for better coverage on sudden cancellations and other potential issues.

 Q. What kind of forms do I need to fill out to go on a tour?